Laetare Sunday: Date

 Laetare Sunday is exactly 21 days before Easter Sunday, a moveable feast based on the cycles of the moon.
 The date can be any between 1 March and 4 April inclusive; occurrence in April is considered to be uncommon; the last occurrence was on 3 April 2011 and the next will be on 4 April 2038, after which it will not occur again until 1 April 2057 – occurrences in April are printed in the below list in bold type.
 The earliest occurrence of Laetare Sunday in the twenty-first century was on 2 March 2008, and the latest will be on 4 April 2038.

-Laetare Sunday occurs on these dates:
+Laetare Sunday occurs on these dates in the twenty-first century: